faelbreseghello/Monsters-Bot/README.md

  ## Self-Hosting
  My host is on aws ec2, free tier is cabaple.
- You only need to clone it, paste your bot token to Token.txt file (create it. change directory to Bot folder and run main.py
+ You only need to clone it, paste your bot token to Token.txt file (create it, at Monsters-Bot root folder).
+ Change directory to Bot folder and run main.py
  Done!
 Now only invite it to your server and use \*help to see the commands.
  There are additional config in config.py file.
 Check it if you want!